DepthsGD/DepthsGD/README.md

 - 👀 I’m interested in games, music, and programming!
 - 🌱 I’m currently learning C(++), C#, wxWidgets, Python, BASH, Yabasic, HTML, CSS, and JS/JSON.
 - 💞️ I’m looking to collaborate on web apps and small GUI-based applications.
-- 📫 You can reach me via email or GitHub if you have a question.
+- 📫 You can reach me via email if you have a question.

 <!---
 DepthsGD/DepthsGD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.